BeneStrahm/pyLEK/helpers/README.md

 ## pyExtras
 Simple Python-Functions, e.g. how to handle list comprehension

+## sphinx.mustache
+Custom sphinx-docstring template to use with https://github.com/NilsJPWerner/autoDocstring/

 ## txtEditor
-Creatring or modifying simple *.txt files
+Creating or modifying simple *.txt files